Discrimination and Harassment Complaints and Investigations (AP 3435)

 In any case not involving employment discrimination, within 90 days of receiving a formal complaint, the College District shall complete its investigation and forward a copy or summary of the report, and written notice to the Complainant setting forth all of the following:

-• In the event a discrimination allegation is substantiated, a description of actions taken, if any, to prevent similar acts of unlawful discrimination from occurring in the future;
+- In the event a discrimination allegation is substantiated, a description of actions taken, if any, to prevent similar acts of unlawful discrimination from occurring in the future.

-• The proposed resolution of the complaint;
+- The proposed resolution of the complaint.

-• In matters involving student sexual misconduct not subject to Title IX, the Respondent’s right to appeal to the College District’s Board of Trustees any disciplinary sanction imposed upon the Respondent.
+- In matters involving student sexual misconduct not subject to Title IX, the Respondent’s right to appeal to the College District’s Board of Trustees any disciplinary sanction imposed upon the Respondent.

 In any case involving employment discrimination, within 90 days of receiving a formal complaint, the College District shall complete its investigation and forward a copy or summary of the report and written notice to the Complainant setting forth all the following:

-• If a discrimination allegation is substantiated, a description of actions taken, if any, to prevent similar acts of unlawful discrimination from occurring in the future;
+- If a discrimination allegation is substantiated, a description of actions taken, if any, to prevent similar acts of unlawful discrimination from occurring in the future.

-• The proposed resolution of the complaint; and
+- The proposed resolution of the complaint.

 The College District shall also provide the Respondent the following:

-• In matters involving student sexual misconduct not subject to Title IX, the Respondent's right to appeal to the College District’s Board of Trustees any disciplinary sanction imposed upon the Respondent.
+- In matters involving student sexual misconduct not subject to Title IX, the Respondent's right to appeal to the College District’s Board of Trustees any disciplinary sanction imposed upon the Respondent.

 Discipline for Student Sexual Misconduct Not Subject to Title IX

-In a complaint involving student sexual misconduct not subject to Title IX, if a student Respondent is subject to severe disciplinary sanctions, and the credibility of witnesses was central to the investigative findings, the College District will provide an opportunity for the student Respondent to cross-examine witnesses indirectly at a live hearing, either in person or by videoconference and a live hearing conducted by a neutral decision-maker other than the investigator.
-The College District shall appoint a neutral third party to attend the hearing solely for the purpose of asking any questions to the witnesses.
-The neutral third party shall not be the student Respondent, the student Respondent’s representative, or any individual charged with making a final determination regarding discipline.
-The student Respondent may submit written questions before and during the cross-examination, including any follow-up questions.
-The neutral third-party asking questions shall not exclude any questions unless there is an objection to the question by any individual charged with making a final determination regarding discipline.
+In a complaint involving student sexual misconduct not subject to Title IX, if a student Respondent is subject to severe disciplinary sanctions, and the credibility of witnesses was central to the investigative findings, the College District will provide an opportunity for the student Respondent to cross-examine witnesses indirectly at a live hearing, either in person or by videoconference, conducted by a neutral decision-maker other than the investigator.

 Discipline and Corrective Action

 If harassment, discrimination, or retaliation occurred in violation of the policy or procedure, the College District shall take disciplinary action against the accused and any other remedial action it determines to be appropriate consistent with state and federal law.
 The action will be prompt, effective, and commensurate with the severity of the offense.
-Remedies for the Complainant might include, but are not limited to:

-• providing an escort to ensure that the Complainant can move safely between classes and activities;
+- Providing an escort to ensure that the Complainant can move safely between classes and activities.

-• ensuring that the Complainant and alleged perpetrator do not attend the same classes or work in the same work area;
+- Ensuring that the Complainant and alleged perpetrator do not attend the same classes or work in the same work area.

-• preventing offending third parties from entering campus;
+- Preventing offending third parties from entering campus.

-• providing counseling services or a referral to counseling services;
+- Providing counseling services or a referral to counseling services.

-• providing medical services or a referral to medical services;
+- Providing medical services or a referral to medical services.

-• providing academic support services, such as tutoring;
+- Providing academic support services, such as tutoring.

-• reviewing any disciplinary actions taken against the Complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the Complainant being disciplined.
+- Reviewing any disciplinary actions taken against the Complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the Complainant being disciplined.

 If the College District imposes discipline, the nature of the discipline will not be communicated to the Complainant.
 However, the College District may disclose information about the sanction imposed on an individual who was found to have engaged in harassment when the sanction directly relates to the Complainant; for example, the College District may inform the Complainant that the harasser must stay away from the Complainant.